cherylfong/netscapia/part2/preliminary/README.md

 1. When migrating project files do not include the `node_modules` directory, instead, reinstall the project by sing the `npm install` command before `npm start`.

 1. [This is a compressive list of events from the DOM Event interface](https://developer.mozilla.org/en-US/docs/Web/Events)

+1. Use [json-server](https://github.com/typicode/json-server#getting-started) as server for dummy data without having to program or do any initial setup other than starting the server itself.

+1. json-server can be installed locally in the root directory of the project where `node_module` resides.
+Use,

+    ```bash
+    npx json-server --port 3001 --watch db.json
+    ```
+    , since port 3000 is occupied by the React App when initiated by `npm start`.

+1. Whenever new data is added to the application, React (aside from rendering) can also send it to the server so that it persists in memory.

+1. Asynchronous JavaScript and XML, or Ajax, is not a technology in itself, but rather an approach to using a number of existing technologies together, including HTML or XHTML, CSS, JavaScript, DOM, XML, XSLT, and most importantly the XMLHttpRequest object. [[ref]](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX)

+1. Both JSON and XML are used for packaging information in the Ajax model.

+1. XMLHttpRequest (XHR) objects are used to interact with servers i.e. a HTTP request made using an XHR object.

+    Introduced in 1999, this allows retrieving data from a URL without having to do a full page refresh.
+Thus enabling a Web page to update just part of a page without disrupting what the user is doing. [[ref]](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

+    Hence it is supported by older browsers but is no longer the defacto method to retrieve server data.

+1. `XMLHttpRequest` uses a callback-based approach, requiring the use of event listeners to handle the response.
+An event handler is registered to `xhttp` object representing the HTTP request, which is called by the JavaScript runtime whenever the state of the `xhttp` object changes.

+1. `fetch()` is a modern versatile method of retrieving data from the server.
+It returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to the response and makes it easier to work with asynchronous code.
+It is standardized and supported by all modern browsers. [[ref]](https://developer.mozilla.org/en-US/docs/Web/API/fetch)

+1. A Promise is an object representing the eventual completion or failure of an asynchronous operation.

+1. The JavaScript (engine) runtime environments follow the [asynchronous model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
+In principle, this requires all IO operations (with some exceptions) to be executed as non-blocking.
+This means that code execution continues immediately after calling an IO function, without waiting for it to return.

+1. JavaScript engines are single-threaded.
+It is a requirement in practice to use a non-blocking model for executing IO operations.

+1. It is possible to run parallelized code with the use of [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) -- uses the `XMLHttpRequest` object.
+The [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Event_loop) of an individual browser window is, however, still only handled by a single thread.

+1. [axios](https://github.com/axios/axios) is a wrapper for using `fetch`.
+[See difference in axios and fetch](https://www.geeksforgeeks.org/difference-between-fetch-and-axios-js-for-making-http-requests/#).

+    It is noted for its simpler syntax and [polyfilling](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill) qualities.

+1. The existence of the `package.json` at the root of the project indicates the use of the node package manager.

+1. The `dependencies` object in `package.json` specify external libraries needed by the project to function.

+1. Install packages for the project at the project's root directory!
+This is automatically populate the `package.json` file.
+Installed/downloaded packages are stored in the `node_modules` directory.

+1. Certain dependencies can be added an development only.
+For example, running this command,

+    ```bash
+    npm install json-server --save-dev
+    ```

+    , in the project root directory adds the following lines to the `package.json` file:

+    ```json
+    "devDependencies": {
+        "json-server": "^0.17.3"
+    }
+    ```

+1. Create npm shortcuts by adding a keyword term and command script as the value to the `scripts` object of `package.json`:

+    ```json
+    {
+        // ...
+        "scripts": {
+            // ...
+            "server": "json-server -p3001 --watch db.json"
+        },
+    }
+    ```
+    Thus, `npm run server` will initiate the `json-server` command above.

+1. To install as a package for as runtime dependency for a project does not require any command flags.
+Remember to run in project root directory.

+    ```bash
+    npm install axios
+    ```

+1. Effect Hooks allow performing side effects on function components.
+Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effects.

+1. By default, effects run after every completed render. `useEffect(hook, [])` where `hook` is some function reference to method causing an effect.
+The second parameter is used to specify how often the effect is run.
+If the second parameter is an empty array `[]`, then the effect is only run along with the first render of the component.
+This tells React that your effect doesn’t depend on any values from props or state, so it never needs to re-run.